profile image Kshitij Banerjee (KB) Thoughts on Management, LLMs, and ML Trading

 February 1, 2025

-Statistical learnings - Failed santa rally 2024
+Statistical learnings from a failed 2024 santa rally

 ML Trading